caidongyun/seccheck/readme_64-bit_Windows.txt

-Cppcheck for 64-bit Windows
+Seccheck for 64-bit Windows
 ===========================

-This is quick start to get you started with compiling Cppcheck for 64-bit Windows with free VS Express editions.
+This is quick start to get you started with compiling Seccheck for 64-bit Windows with free VS Express editions.

 Software needed: